acquia/http-hmac-php/README.md

-The goal of this project is to generate a digest from common HTTP request objects, e.g. [Guzzle](http://api.guzzlephp.org/class-Guzzle.Http.Message.Request.html) and [Symfony](http://api.symfony.com/2.0/Symfony/Component/HttpFoundation/Request.html), so that it can be reused in client-side and server-side implementations.
+The goal of this project is to generate a digest from common HTTP request objects, e.g. [Guzzle](http://api.guzzlephp.org/class-Guzzle.Http.Message.Request.html) and [Symfony](http://api.symfony.com/2.0/Symfony/Component/HttpFoundation/Request.html), so that it can be reused in both server-side and client-side applications.

 The following pseudocode illustrates the construction of the Authorization header and signature.